 The avp services is collaborative, service-oriented, responsive, and helps to develop and promote the university as a positive, safe, diverse, and inclusive work and learning environment.

-The associate vice-president services reports to the vice-president finance and resources.
+The associate vice-president services reports to the vice-president administration.

 Wade Epp is passionate about serving the campus community.
-As an alumnus and long standing employee of the University of Saskatchewan, Wade has been able to build high-performance teams that support the vision of improved administrative services across the Finance and Resources portfolio.
+As an alumnus and long standing employee of the University of Saskatchewan, Wade has been able to build high-performance teams that support the vision of improved administrative services across the Administration portfolio.

-He sees opportunities to work across multiple functions within Finance and Resources to improve customer experience and satisfaction.
+He sees opportunities to work across multiple functions within administration to improve customer experience and satisfaction.
 Creating continuous improvements which provide value within Facilities, Consumer Services, Protective Services, and ConnectionPoint is important for Wade and his team.